Stocks tick higher after inflation cools more than forecast

 That has many investors and economists expecting at least a shallow, short recession to hit the economy later this year.
 If banks pull back on lending as a result of all the troubles in their industry, it could tighten the vise even further on the economy.

 Yields fell further Wednesday following the inflation report.
-The 10-year Treasury yield dropped to 3.39% from 3.43% late Tuesday.
+The 10-year Treasury yield fell to 3.41% from 3.43% late Tuesday.
 It helps set rates for mortgages and other important loans.

+The two-year Treasury yield, which moves more on expectations for the Fed, slipped to 4.00% from 4.03%.

 “The Fed’s mandate of 2% inflation is a distant dream and interest rates have to remain somewhat restrictive till we see meaningful improvement in the trajectory of core inflation,” said Gargi Chaudhuri, head of iShares Investment Strategy, Americas.